SSL and TLS; both are security protocols that help you securely authenticate and transport data across the Internet.

 Should You Use TLS or SSL?

 Yes, TLS is replacing SSL.
-It was already upgraded in Rovity years ago.
+We had already upgraded it in Rovity years ago.

 Yes, it would be best if you were using TLS instead of SSL.
 With Rovity, you are using modern TLS.

 Latest TLS versions are more secure, and it offers performance benefits and other improvements.